 Step 2: Assembling the Chassis

 Solder wires onto the motors and mount the motors on the chassis.
 If you don't have a soldering iron then you can twist the wires and attach them with electrical tape but it is not recommended as it will be quite a weak joint.
-Then insert the wheels into motor shafts and screw them down.

 Step 3: Preparing the Raspberry Pi

 1. Install Raspbian on a SD Card and boot raspberry pi with a monitor, keyboard, mouse, wifi adapter and webcam connected.

 3. Go into the desktop and connect to your wifi network from the wifi option on the top right corner

 4. Once connected check your Pi's ip address by typing ifconfig in the terminal

 5. Open IDLE 2 from the programming tab from the taskbar and copy the code pi_robot and save it